Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Synthetic Data Evaluation

 \subsection{Data Quality}

-Selecting high-quality generated data requires evaluating three key aspects: diversity, representativeness, and model certainty: \begin{itemize} \item \textit{Diversity}: Measures whether generated samples cover the variability of the data distribution across subjects, cognitive states, and task conditions.
-Metrics such as the inception score (IS) \cite{salimans2016improved} and entropy-based statistics are commonly used. \item \textit{Representativeness}: Assesses how well synthetic data reflect the underlying distribution of real signals, including their temporal, spectral, and spatial characteristics. \item \textit{Uncertainty}: Reflects the model's confidence in generated samples.
+Data quality focuses on whether generated samples are useful and sufficiently diverse for model training.
+It complements reliability by examining the distributional coverage and informativeness of synthetic data. \begin{itemize} \item \textit{Diversity}: Measures whether generated samples cover the variability of the data distribution across subjects, cognitive states, and task conditions.
+Metrics such as the inception score (IS) \cite{salimans2016improved} and entropy-based statistics are commonly used. \item \textit{Representativeness}: Assesses whether synthetic data reflect the target distribution of real signals, including their temporal, spectral, and spatial characteristics. \item \textit{Uncertainty}: Reflects the model's confidence in generated samples.
 Incorporating uncertainty helps identify reliable and informative samples for training. \end{itemize}